bergel/NEAT/README.md

 NEAT is maybe the most popular neuroevolution algorithm.
 A description of NEAT may be found in the paper [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).

+The content of this GitHub repository is heavily inspired from the book [Agile Artificial Intelligence in Pharo: Implementing Neural Networks, Genetic Algorithms, and Neuroevolution](https://www.apress.com/gp/book/9781484253830).

 # NEAT4Pharo

 This repository provides an implementation of NEAT for the [Pharo programming language](http://pharo.org).
 Many implementations of NEAT exist in a wide range of programming languages.
 The advantages of NEAT4Pharo is to have a relativaly small amount of source code (< 1000 LOC), and it offers interactive visualization to give a better understanding of how the evolution was carried out.